-In 2014, the Committee met three times.
-The attendance rate of Committee members was 83.30 %.
+In 2013, the Committee met twice.
+The attendance rate of Committee members was 90%.

-During these meetings, the Committee reviewed the following items: (i) the high potential incidents that occurred in the Land and Marine acquisition divisions as well the Group HSE indicators, (ii) the review of specific risks (helicopter transportation, airborne aviation, risks on flora & fauna), (iii) the HSE good practices implemented within the Group and the actions implemented in terms of sustainable development.
+During these meetings, the Committee reviewed the following items: (i) the implementation of the conclusions of the external audit that was launched to assess the quality of the Group's governance in terms of management of industrial risks in order to propose ways of improvement with a continuous progress approach, (ii) the high potential incidents that occurred in the Land and Marine acquisition divisions as well the Group HSE indicators, (iii) the review of specific risks (road transportation, security), (iv) the HSE good practices implemented within the Group and the actions implemented in terms of sustainable development, (iv) the HSE integration of Fugro Geoscience business.